eddie-energy/eddie/README.md

 To retrieve data from various regions and countries, it is crucial to correctly set up the relevant region connectors.
-These connectors can be configured through two methods: by modifying the `application.properties` file of the `framework` module or by utilizing environment variables.
+These connectors can be configured through two methods: by modifying the `application.properties` file of the `core` module or by utilizing environment variables.

 For each region connector, specific configurations and prerequisites are necessary for operation.
 Details for these setups are provided in the README file of the individual region connector.
 You can locate these files